NASA-NAVO/navo-workshop/README.md

 - Once logged in, select the *Compute* app.

-- Create a container, give it name, select the *'Sciserver Essentials 2.0'* image, and click *Create*.
+- Create a container, give it name, select the *'NAVO-workshop'* image, and click *Create*.
 Click on the container name to launch the jupyterlab interface.

-- Launch a terminal, navigate to `/home/idies/workspace/Storage/USER/persistent` (replace `USER` by you username), and follow the [installation and setup instructions](https://nasa-navo.github.io/navo-workshop/00_SETUP.html).
+- The conda environment `navo-env` contains all the packages required to run the notebooks.
+The notebooks themselves are available under `/home/idies/workspace/navo-workshop`.